ijrussell/FSharpExample/README.md

 # FSharp Example

-This is the (partially complete) code from converting an interview coding test from C# into F#.
+This is some code from converting an interview coding test from C# into F#.
 It makes use of the awesome FsToolkit.ErrorHandling package (https://github.com/demystifyfp/FsToolkit.ErrorHandling).

 This codebase contains a number of F# features including: